Chapter 16 : Flowerpot Men on the Road

 Without delay Carlo, Bill, Ged and I were plunged into a series of one-nighters, beginning with the Floral Hall at Southport, a seaside resort on Britain’s west coast, situated mid-way between Liverpool and Blackpool.
 The after-gig inquest decided that it was a resounding success and the four singers congratulated us on our performances.
 Buoyed up by this initial triumph, the eight of us soon gelled into a slick, confident act, with each show being better than the last!
 The opening song was always the Four Seasons’ “Let’s Hang On”, with Tony Burrows hitting Frankie Valli’s high notes with ease, followed by various songs by the Four Tops, The Beach Boys and Wilson Pickett.
 Of course the hit song “Let’s Go To San Francisco” was always a show stopper.
 For the early shows, as backing musicians we were expected to drive ourselves, and often to hump our own gear.
 It was soon decided however that the status of the band demanded a road manager, which was supplied after a bit of wrangling with the office.
 Mark was a young, cheerful and willing roadie, who took the load off the band but kept us alert by his disconcerting habit of turning his head frequently to the rear of the truck during conversation whilst driving, seemingly oblivious to the potential hazards up ahead!

 Following several weeks of one-nighters, we embarked on a short tour of Ireland.
 We carried out an interesting experiment on poor Mark, by waking him up just one hour after he had fallen asleep for the overnight ferry crossing, telling him that the ferry was about to dock.
 He picked up his watch, which we had advanced by 8 hours, declared how refreshed he felt after a great night’s sleep and proceeded to wash, shave and dress himself.
 Someone mentioned that he might be too late for breakfast, so Mark swiftly dashed into the restaurant demanding food.
 Naturally the evening bar staff thought he was a madman and told him so in no uncertain terms!
 I can’t repeat what Mark called us when he returned to the cabin, but he had to agree, as he settled down to sleep, that it had been a good gag!
 The tour of Ireland was a great success, marked by the hordes of screaming girls.
-This is of course fostered resentment amongst the males in the audience who responded to the girls’ screams by showering us with (usually lit) cigarette butts!
+This of course fostered resentment amongst the males in the audience who responded to the girls’ screams by showering us with (usually lit) cigarette butts!
 The overall Irish hospitality shone through however and we thoroughly enjoyed the tour.

 As the work brought in regular money, far in excess of what we had been used to, I decided that it was time to upgrade my image.
 For a couple of years I had been happily trundling around in my little Austin Mini-van.
 Now an opportunity presented itself!
 The garage mechanic who looked after my vehicle was the proud owner of a gleaming Jaguar Mark II 3.4 litre sports saloon which he had tuned and uprated into a real mean machine!
 Sadly, due to his marriage, the car had to be sold.
 I had been a passenger in this vehicle several times, and the thought of owning it appealed to me immediately!
 Before several days had passed, I had paid a deposit and signed the hire-purchase papers (the usual form of credit during the 1960’s).
 A local Hayes lad had given me £60 for the Mini, and I caught the bus to the garage to pick up the British Racing Green beauty, with its distinctive number plate 7 XPB.
 “Remember”, said the previous owner, as I prepared to drive away, “this isn’t a Mini, this is a bomb!!”
 I soon forgot his words as I steered into Hayes High Street and hit a poor unsuspecting lady’s car in the rear!
 Not only was it a bomb, it also had a bonnet many times longer than a Mini!
 Luckily, no damage was done and I proudly piloted the Jaguar back home, to the envy of the neighbourhood.